 Other sources also suggest the following risk factors:

-- Age: Typically, the risk of thyroid cancer may increase as people get older, however, it also often occurs in younger ages.
+- Age: Typically, the risk of thyroid cancer may increase as people get older, however, it also

 - Gender: Evidence also suggests that thyroid cancers are more common in women.